JAQuent/Questionnaire-Presenter/README.md

 }
 ```

-All that needs to be done is to edit the strings in this file to display
+All that needs to be done is to edit the fields in this file to display
 your information instead of the standard text.

 # Data saved

 ## Main results

-Here is quick guide what data is saved by Questionnaire Presenter.
+Here is a quick guide what data is saved by Questionnaire Presenter.
 For
 more information please also check [Unity Experiment
 Framework](https://github.com/immersivecognition/unity-experiment-framework)\]
 but the main result can be found in `trail_results.csv`.
 Here is the